shan1851/codesoftTask1python/README.md

 # codesoftTask1python
 This is a simple calculator cli based on python programming language .
-This program of calucator using python is made of #codesoft internship.
+This program of calucator using python is made for
+#codesoft internship.
 #codesoft